-12. This instrument is fitted only to aircraft with Mod.912 incorporated.
-It comprises an accelerometer, with electrical relays for recording the counts of acceleration, and an hour meter which records the number of hours the instrument has been functioning.
+12. This instrument comprises an accelerometer, with electrical relays for recording the counts of acceleration, and an hour meter which records the number of hours the instrument has been functioning.
 The fatigue meter is mounted on the rear face of frame 25, on the port side of the engine starter bay.
 Its electrical supply is taken from terminal 5 of T.B.26, on inter-spar rib 'D' in the port wing.
 The circuit includes a 1 amp. fuse and a stud earthing point, both of which are located on inter-spar rib 'D'.
 T.B.26 is supplied through the port undercarriage leg 'down' microswitch, hence the fatigue meter is only energized when the alighting gear is retracted.
+Access for reading the fatigue meter is through the lower portion of the port access panel to the fuel vent connections.
 A description of the meter and its method of operation will be found in the Air Publication listed in Table 1.